learnbyexample/learn_gnused/gnu_sed.md

 ## Prefix backup name

 A `*` character in the argument to `-i` option is special.
-It will get replaced with input filename.
+It will get replaced with the input filename.
 This is helpful if you need to use a prefix instead of suffix for the backup filename.
 Or any other combination that may be needed.

 ```bash
 $ ls *colors*